Planning for the Holiday Season

 But the holidays are often a difficult time for children with autism.
-Despite COVID-19 restrictions, many families will still gather with extended family members during the holiday season.
 For a child under the spectrum, these gatherings of unfamiliar people, places, food, and noises can create a stressful environment that differs from their daily routine expectations.

 So, how do you prepare your child if you’re planning on visiting others during the holidays?

 This can be a difficult time of year, but with some preparation and planning, the holiday season can be enjoyable.

 It is important to determine how much preparation your child may need.
 Preparation can occur in various ways by using a calendar and marking the dates of various holiday events, or by creating a social story that highlights what will happen at a given event.

 Decorations around the house may be disruptive for some.

 It may be helpful to revisit pictures from previous holidays that show decorations in the house.
 If such a photo book does not exist, use this holiday season to create one.

 For some it may also be helpful to take them shopping with you for holiday decorations so that they are engaged in the process.
 Or involve them in the process of decorating the house.
 And once holiday decorations have been put up, you may need to create rules about those that can and cannot be touched.
 Be direct, specific and consistent.

 Be careful about introducing new foods or ones that aren’t usually consumed.
 Some children have food sensitivities and can’t tolerate traditional Christmas foods like shortbread, chocolate and other delights.
 They may be interested in trying them, but check with the parents first to see if they can handle certain foods.
 The joy in the moment is never worth the aftermath of an upset stomach or GI system later.

 Surprises aren’t necessarily a good thing for those with ASD: this includes visitors and gifts